-I’m introducing a new feature on this blog that I hope to turn into a monthly recurrence: the Photo Locale of the Month.
+I have decided to introduce a new feature on this blog that I hope to turn into a monthly recurrence: the Photo Locale of the Month.

 Each month, I’ll highlight a particular place from my travels – not just a city but a specific site within that city – and I’ll introduce it to you through pictures.